Fahadkr-1/zephyr/README.md

 ******************************* How to install zephyr SDK and build project ******************************

-Steps to flow to install the SDK
+Steps to install the SDK

 $$Download the Zephyr sdk bundle